Chapter 5 Reliability

 Here are some summary notions for retest reliability:

-• and those all interact with each other
+• The three phenomena above all interact with each other.

-Note: there are numerous demonstrations in the Revelle and Condon (2019, 2019) materials (Table 1).
-In addition to the myriad of vignettes used to illustrate foci on state, trait, items, whole scale, etc., there were demos on duplicated items, assessing for consistency, and parallel/alternate forms.
+Revelle and Condon’s (2019b, 2019a) materials elaborate on this further.
+Their Table 1 is especially helpful.
+In addition to the myriad of vignettes used to illustrate issues with state, trait, items, whole scale, and so forth, there are demonstrations for duplicated items, assessing for consistency, and parallel/alternate forms.

 If you are asking, “Hey, is parallel/alternate forms really a variant of test retest?”
 Great question!
 In fact, split-half could be seen as test-retest!
 Once you get in the weeds, the distinctions become less clear.